 Director of Youth and Young Adult Ministry

 Mary Beth joined the staff at St. James’s as Director of Youth and Young Adult Ministry in 2014.
 Mary Beth has always had a special place in her heart for young people and helping them find their identity in the Body of Christ.
 She started out teaching first and third grades before realizing her true calling to youth ministry.
 In 2011 she became the Children & Youth Minister at Christ Church Episcopal in Alexandria.
 Mary Beth graduated from the University of Mary Washington with a B.S. in Psychology and a M.S. in Elementary Special Education.
 She served for over a decade at Shrine Mont Camps of the Episcopal Diocese of Virginia, working as a counselor and camping director at St. George’s Camp and as the director the St. Elizabeth’s Camp for youth and young adults with disabilities.
 She also serves on the Shrine Mont Board of Directors and as a church consultant for Ministry Architects.
 In her free time, Mary Beth loves to make homemade pizza, go on road trips, and hang out in the back yard of her new home!
 Her husband Chris is a registered nurse in the surgical ICU at a local hospital and an integral partner in youth ministry.
-They live with their two cats, Smokey and Jojo, and their dog, Bella, and are expecting their first child in June 2017.
+They live with their son, Andrew (born 6/5/2017), two cats, Smokey and Jojo, and their dog, Bella.

 Director of Stewardship and Development